Cat Tips

 • Speedy recovery after surgery or strenuous exercise

-Are you also thinking - How can such a nutrition-rich delicious fruit not be great for cats as well?
-Let’s understand pineapple and cats in deep.
+You may be thinking - Is such a nutrition-rich delicious fruit great for cats as well?
+Let’s understand pineapple and cats in depth.

 What Does Pineapple Do for Cats?

 Sadly though, cats may not be able to extract all these benefits from pineapple.
 Cats are carnivorous creatures.
 Their stomachs are made for extracting nutrients majorly out of meat.
 They cannot digest fruits and vegetables like us.
-Cats cannot process sugars and carbohydrates like us at all.
-And fruits like pineapple usually contain large amounts of sugar.
+Cats cannot process sugars and carbohydrates the same way we do, and fruits like pineapple usually contain large amounts of sugar.

 We know what you’re thinking – these are all red flags.
-Then how come pineapple is safe for cats?
+Then how come pineapple is safe for cats to eat?
 Are there even a few benefits of pineapple for cats?
 Yes, there are.

 Is Pineapple Healthy for Cats?

 Cats may not be able to get all the benefits of pineapple like we do.
 But they surely can extract some.
-These include – (2)
+These can include3

 • Fiber – It helps bulk up the stool, prevent constipation and keep them full for a longer time which indeed helps in weight loss for overweight cats.